costa-victor/TSP-Pickup-and-Delivery-Metaheuristics/README.md

 truction Heuristic, Greedy Algorithm, and also some Refinement Heuristics.
-The informational nature for those seeking to know about the performance of the VNS meta heuristic and also about the restriction of collection and delivery to the traveling salesman problem, this article can help.
+The informational nature for those seeking to know about the performance of the VNS meta heuristic and also about the restriction of collection and delivery to the traveling salesman problem, this work can help.